nmr-cnbch/CCR_scripts/README.md

 # CCR_scripts
-Set of Python scripts for working with NMR spectra (UCSF [Sparky](https://nmrfam.wisc.edu/nmrfam-sparky-distribution/) format), including:
+A set of Python scripts for analyzing NMR spectra  for cross-correlated relaxation (CCR) effect measurements.
+The set includes:
-  - read_ucsf.py
+  - read_ucsf.py (adjusting the positions of peaks in the peak list, to fit the spectral peaks' positions)
-  - calc_CCR_rate.py
+  - calc_CCR_rate.py (calculating the CCR rates, using peak intensities)

 ### software required: